nanopb/nanopb/docs/index.rst

 #) The deprecated Protocol Buffers feature called "groups" is not supported.
 #) Fields in the generated structs are ordered by the tag number, instead of the natural ordering in .proto file.
 #) Unknown fields are not preserved when decoding and re-encoding a message.
+#) Numeric arrays are always encoded as packed, even if not marked as packed in .proto.
+This causes incompatibility with decoders that do not support packed format.

 Getting started
 ===============